Netanyahu meets with Trump at Mar-a-Lago, offering measured optimism on a Gaza cease-fire

 Trump has repeatedly urged that Israel with U.S. support “finish the job” in Gaza and destroy Hamas, but he hasn’t elaborated on how.

-Natalie Melzer in Tel Aviv, Israel; Adriana Gomez Licon in Fort Lauderdale, Florida, and Jill Colvin in New York contributed.
+Natalie Melzer in Tel Aviv, Israel, Adriana Gomez Licon in West Palm Beach, Florida, and Jill Colvin in New York contributed.
+Knickmeyer reported from Washington.
 Price reported from New York.

 Follow the AP's coverage of the 2024 election at https://apnews.com/hub/election-2024.